 How to light a fire correctly in your wood burning stove

 It's important to light a fire in your wood burning stove correctly.
-This way you'll make the most of your firewood and you'll protect the environment as much as possible.
+This way you'll get the most out of your firewood and minimise your impact on the environment.

 Author: Line Nederby